Which of the following is a primary feature of nervous tissue? | Channels for Pearson+

 1

-Step 1: Understand the question by identifying the key focus, which is to determine the primary feature of nervous tissue.
+Step 1: Understand the question by identifying the primary feature of nervous tissue.
 Nervous tissue is specialized for communication and control within the body.

-Step 2: Review the characteristics of nervous tissue.
-Nervous tissue primarily consists of neurons and supporting cells (glial cells).
-Neurons are specialized for transmitting electrical impulses, which is the key function of this tissue.
+Step 2: Recall the key components of nervous tissue.
+Nervous tissue consists of neurons and supporting cells (neuroglia).
+Neurons are specialized for transmitting electrical impulses, which is the primary function of this tissue.

-Step 3: Analyze the options provided: (1) Striated muscle fibers for contraction are characteristic of muscle tissue, not nervous tissue.
-(2) Neurons specialized for transmitting electrical impulses are the defining feature of nervous tissue.
-(3) Chondrocytes embedded in a gel-like matrix are characteristic of cartilage, which is connective tissue.
-(4) Adipocytes storing triglycerides are characteristic of adipose tissue, another type of connective tissue.
+Step 3: Analyze the options provided.
+Adipocytes storing fat droplets are characteristic of adipose tissue, not nervous tissue.
+Osteocytes within lacunae are found in bone tissue, and chondrocytes embedded in a gel-like matrix are found in cartilage tissue.

-Step 4: Eliminate the incorrect options based on their association with other tissue types.
-This leaves the correct answer as 'Neurons specialized for transmitting electrical impulses.'
+Step 4: Focus on the correct option.
+Neurons specialized for transmitting electrical impulses directly align with the primary feature of nervous tissue.

 Watch next